Summer Discovery: Academic programs

 Summer Discovery Educational Programs began in 1986 on the campus of UCLA.
 Two years later Summer Discovery at Cambridge University in England was introduced.
 Since 1989, the campuses of the University of Michigan, Georgetown University, University of California at Santa Barbara, University of Colorado Boulder, the University of Texas at Austin, University of Pennsylvania, the Wharton School, Hult International Business School in London, Istituto Lorenzo de’Medici in Italy, Shanghai Jiao Tong University in China, and Yale-NUS College in Singapore have been a part of the Summer Discovery campus options.

 Past Programs

 College Discovery

 The Princeton Review College Discovery Experience is designed to help students choose the college that is best suited for them.
 During the 2 week summer program, students develop their knowledge of various schools through campus visits and tours run by the school’s admissions office, improve their SAT scores through the Princeton Review SAT Preparation course, and create a personal college admissions profile which includes an application essay.

 Current Programs

 Summer Discovery

 Summer Discovery offers 2 – 6 week pre-college enrichment programs for high school students.
-Students live in a university residence hall while taking courses taught by university professors.
-The programs provide access to over 300 courses.
-Summer Discovery also offers commuter options at select universities.

-Summer Discovery Online

-Summer Discovery Online partners with universities to provide virtual pre-college courses.
-Students also have access to a virtual community throughout the program.

-Summer Institute for the Gifted

-In addition, Summer Discovery offers gifted academic summer programs through Summer Institute for the Gifted (SIG).